 Investing in a quality business traveler backpack will improve your travel experience in a big way.
 Make sure to get one that has a good pocket for your laptop.

 Many times I will skip the carry on luggage altogether and simply use my backpack – thus allowing me to travel that much more efficiently and lighter.
-It’s amazing how light you really travel if you work at it.
+It is amazing how light you can really travel if you work at it.

 One less bag to stow in the overhead bin = a little less worry when you forgot to check in on time.

-The only downside is having to lug your backpack around instead of resting it on a suitcase most of the time, but that’s a small price to pay.
+The only downside is having to lug your backpack around instead of resting it on a suitcase most of the time but that is a small price to pay.

 Pack smart and light, and travel more smoothly!